 Mel Bezalel, Writer

-Of the many thousands of drawings our devoted readers sent in, two have always stuck in my memory.
+Of the many thousands of drawings our devoted readers sent in, two have stuck in my memory.
 The first was received the week after the episode Evolution of the Daleks was broadcast, and featured the Doctor, Martha and various monsters gathering for Dalek Sec’s funeral.
-The whole scene is utterly tragic, from the Cyberman supporting a Cyber-pal whose legs have given way with grief, to the inscription on the headstone (“A good commander and a great EXTERMINATOR”).
+The whole scene was utterly tragic, from the Cyberman supporting a Cyber-pal whose legs had given way with grief, to the inscription on the headstone (“A good commander and a great EXTERMINATOR”).